5um4n7h/Android_Calculator/README.md

 # Calculator
-A simple calculator with minimal functionalies for android
+A simple calculator with minimal functionalities for android